 Our office is here to help assist recovery and rebuilding efforts in any way possible.
-North Carolinians who still face unmet needs from Hurricane Florence may find help through other state and federal resources.
-The deadline has passed for survivors to register for disaster assistance from FEMA and to apply for a U.S. Small Business Administration low-interest disaster loans, but help is still available.
+North Carolinians who still face unmet needs from Hurricanes Matthew, Florence or Dorian may find help through other state and federal resources.
 If you need assistance navigating these resources, please do not hesitate to call one of our offices.

 Disaster Distress Helpline

-If you’re feeling stressed or overwhelmed by Hurricane Florence, call the Disaster Distress Helpline at 800-985-5990 any time day or night to speak with a trained crisis counselor.
+If you’re feeling stressed or overwhelmed by a recent disaster, call the Disaster Distress Helpline at 800-985-5990 any time day or night to speak with a trained crisis counselor.
 Or text TalkWithUs to 66746.
 For Spanish, text Hablanos to 66746.

 The Substance Abuse and Mental Health Services Administration (SAMSHA) operates the hotline.
 SAMSHA offers free, year-round disaster crisis counseling services.
 Additional information is available online at Substance Abuse and Mental Health Disaster Distress Helpline.